 An indirect verbal prompt starts the student in the right direction without providing the answer.
 Often this is in the form of asking open-ended questions, which pushes them towards action, such as asking, “What happens next?” as they recount a story or, “Where does this piece go?” as they solve a jigsaw puzzle.

-Request a Pause
+Request a Response

 If there is still no response, try asking a specific question, such as “You need to ask me.” or “Tell me what you want.”